 - Is your child’s time using the computer being used optimally?

-- Aside from technology, are there any non-technological ways your child can apply to their everyday learning?
+- Aside from technology, are there any non-technological ways your child can apply it to their everyday learning?

 - How does your child feel when he or she sees your parents regularly using an Internet-connected device?
 Do you want your parents to feel the same way?

 Wise modern parents are always proactive in bringing the best for their children.
-To better protect your child from all porn sites, for all internet-connected devices your child use, you should pre-order Wifi Device, becoming the first parents to own the solution which 24/7 protects your kids from harmful websites.
+To better protect your child from all porn sites, for all internet-connected devices your child use, you should pre-order a Wifi Device, becoming the first parents to own the solution which 24/7 protects your kids from harmful websites.
 Best prices are always available for early birds!